 - Mohamed El Jaafari, Thales Alenia Space France

-WS program: TBD
+WS program: link

 Today, 5G networks are being worldwide rolled out, with significant benefits to our economy and society.
 However, terrestrial 5G systems alone are not expected to be sufficient for the challenges that 2030+ networks will experience.
 In this framework, the integration of the satellite industry in the 3GPP ecosystem is now a reality thanks to Rel.
 17, in which the features for 4G and 5G systems to support a non-terrestrial component are specified.
 Further studies are already on-going to define 5G-Advanced (up to Rel.
 20) and 6G (beyond Rel.
 20) specifications, in which Non-Terrestrial Networks (NTN) are globally recognised as a key enabler of a unified, rather than integrated, 3D terrestrial/non-terrestrial network infrastructure.
 Such architecture will combine terrestrial, air-borne, and space-borne Radio Access Networks, including both standalone nodes and mega-constellations, for the convergence of the physical, human, and digital worlds.
 Aiming at efficient and flexible network operations, the global architecture shall be autonomous, intelligent, self-organizing, and resilient, in which the ground, user, and space segments are expected to witness a major breakthrough in technologies and techniques.